Tasmanian devil: Feeding

 Tasmanian devils can take prey up to the size of a small kangaroo, but in practice they are opportunistic and eat carrion more often than they hunt live prey.
 Although the devil favours wombats because of the ease of predation and high fat content, it will eat all small native mammals such as wallabies, bettong and potoroos, domestic mammals (including sheep and rabbits), birds (including penguins), fish, fruit, vegetable matter, insects, tadpoles, frogs and reptiles.
 Their diet is widely varied and depends on the food available.
 Before the extinction of the thylacine, the Tasmanian devil ate thylacine joeys left alone in dens when their parents were away.
 This may have helped to hasten the extinction of the thylacine, which also ate devils.
 They are known to hunt water rats by the sea and forage on dead fish that have been washed ashore.
 Near human habitation, they can also steal shoes and chew on them, and eat the legs of otherwise robust sheep that have slipped in wooden shearing sheds, leaving their legs dangling below.
 Other unusual matter observed in devil scats includes collars and tags of devoured animals, intact echidna spines, pencil, plastic and jeans.
 Devils can bite through metal traps, and tend to reserve their strong jaws for escaping captivity rather than breaking into food storage.
-Due to their relative lack of speed, they can not run down a wallaby or a rabbit, but they can attack animals that have become slow due to illness.
+Due to their relative lack of speed, they cannot run down a wallaby or a rabbit, but they can attack animals that have become slow due to illness.
 They survey flocks of sheep by sniffing them from 10–15 m away and attack if the prey is ill.
 The sheep stamp their feet in a show of strength.